lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 Portals are special convex polygons, that you position over openings between rooms to allow the system to see between them.
 You can create a Portal node directly in the editor - it is really just a `MeshInstance` with some extra functions.
 Or like with rooms, you can create portals by making a MeshInstance (e.g. in Blender), and using a special naming convention.

 Portals only need to be placed in one of each pair of neighbouring rooms (the 'source room') - the system will automatically make them two way unless you choose otherwise in the Portal settings.
+The portal normal should face outward from the source room, with the front face visible from outside the room.

 ![Portal](images/portal_inspector.png)